osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-usage.md

 # 4. Sales

 This module lets you ring up Sales and Returns.
 This its a very complex module in the Open Source POS, due implicates many artifacts and modes, methods of payments and expend receipts.
 Also of course can print those.
+There's also a temporary item feature, that can be detailed ar the [DOCS-USERS-Temporary-Item](DOCS-USERS-Temporary-Item) specify page wiki.

 ## 4.1.
 Sales Modes